MikeR94/CI-Project-Portfolio-3/README.md

     * As the JavaScript for this project has been provided by [Code Institute](https://codeinstitute.net/) and I have not altered it in any way, I have been advised by my mentor that it is not a requirement to test it.

+    * ***Please note*** - Although I have added a new line at the end of the file, when copying and pasting the code from [GitHub](https://github.com/) into the [PEP8 Online Validator](http://pep8online.com/), one warning will appear for each file.
+This warning is the "no new line at end of file" warning.
+I do have a new line at the end of the file however it seems that when I push my code to [GitHub](https://github.com/) then that line is automatically removed.

 * ### HTML Validation Image

     ![HTML Validation](assets/images/readme-images/html-validation-image.png)